 - Keep in mind, athletes need to learn to balance when they catch an object (m-ball), jump and spin and the air, or change speeds, therefore challenge them with catching while balancing, jumping, leaping, or hopping and spinning in the air.
 Force the athletes to move forward and stop quickly while performing some jump, leap, or hop drill and hold balance.

 The main object to remember is an athlete can eventually become better at balancing.
 However, if the approach and technique isn’t proper, then they are becoming good at something bad.

-In order to fix the instability and mobility issues, create local and global strength (feet/ankle/hip/spin and core), improve body awareness and then balance can be done with proper posture.
+In order to fix the instability and mobility issues, create local and global strength (feet/ankle/hip/spine and core), improve body awareness, and then the balance can be done with proper posture.
 Most of the athletes I train improve their balance as they become stronger, gain mobility in the joints which allows them to be in a good postural stance, and learn to use their feet properly.
-They also learn to use their feet properly, and integrate core throughout all movements.
+They also learn to use their feet properly and integrate core throughout all movements.

 Have fun choosing lots of different exercises but never forget to make each athlete do the balancing exercise correctly.

 Check out Low Box Training for Athletes for ideas of incorporating balance into youth coaching.
 In this video, you will see dynamic balancing exercises in action.